GentleWizard/Readme-Template/README.md

 ## 6. Contributing

+Contributions are welcome and appreciated!
+If you'd like to contribute to this project, please follow these guidelines:

+    Fork this repository
+    Make your changes
+    Create a pull request

+Please ensure your pull request adheres to the [code of conduct](CODE_OF_CONDUCT.md).

-For contributing to this repository please visit [CONTRIBUTING](CONTRIBUTING.md)
+For more information on how to contribute to this repository, please see [CONTRIBUTING](CONTRIBUTING.md)

 ## 7. License